Mercy, Mayo Clinic announce alliance to improve care through tech, data science

 Recent developments in cloud-based technology and artificial intelligence will allow de-identified clinical records to be collected to demonstrate patterns.

 "We have a unique opportunity today to transform mountains of clinical experience into actionable information that optimizes patient care," said John Mohart, cardiologist and president of Mercy communities.
-"This gives physicians, providers and operational leaders critical information that can ensure patients receive the right treatment at the right time based on millions of previous patient outcomes, while simultaneously improving operational efficiencies and lowering costs.
-We believe bringing technology and data science to the bedside can provide better patient care, shorter hospital stays and overall better health for people everywhere."
+"This gives physicians, providers and operational leaders critical information that can ensure patients receive the right treatment at the right time based on millions of previous patient outcomes, while simultaneously improving operational efficiencies and lowering costs."

-A secured network will allow each health care system to analyze de-identified patient outcomes and keep control of its information without misplacing or transferring data, according to the release.

-Data across different populations and geographical locations will strengthen the accuracy of the solutions, the release states.
+Mercy Health System operate hospitals and clinics in Northwest Arkansas and the River Valley.